 Niland ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

-The per capita income in Niland in 2022 was $5,472, which is low income relative to California and the nation.
-This equates to an annual income of $21,888 for a family of four.
-Niland also has one of the higher rates of people living in poverty in the nation, with 50.33% of its population below the federal poverty line.
+The per capita income in Niland in 2022 was $14,267, which is low income relative to California and the nation.
+This equates to an annual income of $57,068 for a family of four.
+However, Niland contains both very wealthy and poor people as well.

-The most common language spoken in Niland is English.
-Other important languages spoken here include Spanish and Italian.
+The most common language spoken in Niland is Spanish.
+Other important languages spoken here include English and Italian.

 In addition, an interesting characteristic about the neighborhood is that there are more incarcerated people living here than 99.8% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.